pangsua26/homework8_goodreadme/new_readme/README.md

-# Creating a good README
+# Creating a README

 ## Description
-    Command line to create or generate a README
+    Application to create a readme

 ## Table of Contents